walter76/crc-checker/doc/article.md

 Ethernet and many other standards is the work of several researchers and was published in 1975. (see [Cyclic redundancy check](https://en.wikipedia.org/wiki/Cyclic_redundancy_check))

-We will use this algorithm to calculate the checksum for each file in the directory.
+We will use this algorithm to calculate the checksum for each file in a directory.
 As I didn't want to invent my own implementation of the CRC32, I googled for an solution that is already available.
 After a while I came up with [this](http://www.sanity-free.org/12/crc32_implementation_in_csharp.html) quick-